aws-samples/aws-cicd-docker-containers/README.md

 3. Copy the public hostname
 4. SSH into the instance, and then copy the temp password from `/var/lib/jenkins/secrets/initialAdminPassword`.

+  1. On OS X, use the following command:

-a.
-(OS X) ssh -i <full_path_to_key_file> ec2-user@<public_hostname>
+    `ssh -i <full_path_to_key_file> ec2-user@<public_hostname>`

-b.
-(Windows) For the Windows instructions see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html
-c.	sudo cat /var/lib/jenkins/secrets/initialAdminPassword
+    For Windows instructions, see [Connecting to your Linux Instance from Windows Using PuTTY.](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

+  2. Run the following command:

+    `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

-10. Copy the output and logout of the instance
+  3. Copy the output and logout of the instance by typing the following command:

-a.	logout
+    `logout`

 Step 3: Create ECR registry
 ECR is a private Docker container registry that we'll use to store our container images.
 For this example, we'll be creating a repository called hello-world in the us-west-2 (Oregon) region.